 As we said, the modern world is too fast to even let the leads get past you.
 You blink you miss.

-Let us know in the comments how you are handling your SaaS selling techniques.
 Is a process in place that takes care of most manual tasks?
 Are you aware that you can take care of major manual labour with automation?